Inserting Blocks in DraftSight is SO Easy. Read on to Learn How!

 1. In the dialog box, in Name, select a Block.
 Click Browse to locate an external block drawing.

-1. Under Position, for X, Y, and Z, specify coordinate values, or select Specify later to specify the insertion point on screen after the dialog box closes.
+1. Under Position, for X, Y, and Z, specify coordinate values, or select Specify later to specify the insertion point on the screen after the dialog box closes.

 2. Under Scale: